runzeeee/Interactive-Lab-Hub/Lab 5/README.md

 * When will X break?

-    The shelf is too small, the light is too low, or the camera is at the wrong angle
+    The shelf is too small, the light is too low, or the camera is at the wrong angle。

 * When it breaks how will X break?